António de Oliveira Salazar: Colonial policies

 During the last years of the monarchy and of the First Republic in Portugal, an attempt was made to obtain firmer control over the claimed African possessions.
 One reason the government dragged itself into World War I was the defence of the African empire, considered a part of the national identity.

 Salazar briefly served as minister of colonies before assuming the premiership, and in that capacity he prepared the Colonial Act of 1930, which centralised the administration of the colonies in his own system and proclaimed the need to bring indigenous peoples into western civilisation and the Portuguese nation.
 Assimilation was the main objective, except for the Atlantic colony of Cape Verde (which was seen as an extension of Portugal), the Indian colonies, and Macau (which were seen as having their own forms of "civilization").
 As it had been before Salazar's tenure in the office, a clear legal distinction continued to be made between indigenous peoples and other citizens – the latter mostly Europeans, some Creole elites, and a few black Africans.
 A special statute was given to native communities to accommodate their tribal traditions.
-In theory, it established a framework that would allow natives to be gradually assimilated into Portuguese culture and citizenship, while in reality the percentage of assimilated African population never reached one percent.
+In theory, it established a framework that would allow natives to be gradually assimilated into Portuguese culture and citizenship, while in reality the percentage of assimilated African population never reached one per cent.

-In 1945, Portugal still had an extensive colonial empire that encompassed Cape Verde, São Tomé e Príncipe, Angola (including Cabinda), Portuguese Guinea, and Mozambique in Africa; Portuguese India in South Asia; and Macau and Timor in the Far East.
+In 1945, Portugal still had an extensive colonial empire that encompassed Cape Verde, São Tomé and Príncipe, Angola (including Cabinda), Guinea Bissau, and Mozambique in Africa; India in South Asia; and Macau and East Timor in the Far East.
 Salazar wanted Portugal to be relevant internationally, and the country's overseas colonies made that possible.

 In 1947, Captain Henrique Galvão, a Portuguese parliamentarian, submitted a report disclosing the situation of forced labor and precarious health services in the Portuguese colonies of Africa.
 The natives, it said, were simply regarded as beasts of burden.
 Galvão's courageous report eventually led to his downfall, and in 1952, he was arrested for subversive activities.
 Although the Estatuto do Indigenato ('Indigenous Statute') set standards for indigenes to obtain Portuguese citizenship until it was abolished in 1961, the conditions of the native populations of the colonies were still harsh, and they suffered inferior legal status under its policies.
 Under the Colonial Act, African Natives could be forced to work.
 By requiring all African men to pay a tax in Portuguese currency, the government created a situation in which a large percentage of men in any given year could only earn the specie needed to pay the tax by going to work for a colonial employer.
 In practice, this enabled settlers to use forced labor on a massive scale, frequently leading to horrific abuses.

-Following the Second World War, the colonial system was subject to growing dissatisfaction, and in the early 1950s the United Kingdom launched a process of decolonization.
-Belgium and France followed suit.
-Unlike the other European colonial powers, Salazar attempted to resist this tide and maintain the integrity of the empire.
+Following the Second World War, unlike the other European colonial powers, Salazar attempted to resist this tide of decolonization and maintain the integrity of the empire.